variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 The current show at the Madison and Main Gallery is A to Z in the Garden.
 It is open to the public and runs through June 24th.
 The members of the gallery invite you to join them for an artist’s demonstration with guest artist Jared Butler on First Friday, June 3rd, from 5-8pm.
 He will be demonstrating wheel thrown pottery and answering questions about his techniques.
 Madison & Main is an artists-owned gallery.
 In addition to the work of member artists, fifteen guest artists have their work on exhibit.
 The slate of guest artists are Sarah Burnett, Jared Butler, Jesse Caswell, Neil Celani-Morrell, Delilah Fiechter, Bill Fritz, Travis Krause, Susan Lyle, Tony Park, Russell Rickart, Conrad Schaefer, Diana Wade, Ken Weaver, Lindsey Weaver, and Julie Wilson.
 To make the Garden Show 2016 a memorable event, each artist has been assigned to one letter of the alphabet.
 Gallery visitors will be given the opportunity to wander around the gallery in search of all 26 of the letters!
 The garden works will be interspaced with all of the other works in the gallery!
 Hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
 For more details about the show, call the Madison & Main Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com

 !!!
 INSERT IMAGES !!!

+### Margie's Cafe @ The Farmer's Pantry

+931 16th Street

+Atlas Gallery and John Galt Coffee will host a group show called “antecedent”.

 ### Showcase Art Center